isaaksmart1/sportsdrop/README.md

 * Encrypted messaging - create and manage groups using in-built chat-system
 * App customization - change notification tones, messages and color schemes to your liking
 * User control - if you wish to longer use SportsDrop, you can always delete your account from within the app

+## Usage

+Navigate to root folder directory '/' and install node_modules:

+`npm install --save`

+Then to run app inside browser use Angular-cli OR Ionic-cli:

+`ng serve`

+OR

+`ionic serve`

 # Web Server